brod-intel/work/design_pull-vs-push.md

 - Massive quantity of devices in different geos
 - Generally, there is an army of boots on the ground which require minimal training
 - Sometimes diagnosing a device remotely by human is more costly than shipping a unit to replace it
+- Device security and software attestation required in varying degrees

 ![pull-vs-push](/images/design_pull-vs-push.png)